semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 By default, Semgrep places resource limitations on the size of file scanned and memory allocated.

-However, Semgrep does not place limitations on the number of files scanned and scanning a large monorepo can involve thousands of lines of code.
+However, Semgrep does not place limitations on the number of files scanned and scanning a large monorepo can involve thousands of files.
 Thus, the first course of action is to determine exactly how many files are getting scanned:

-1. View your CI logs.
+1. View the Semgrep scan output in your CI logs.
 This step depends on your CI provider.
-2. Search for the section **Scan Status**.
+2. In the CI logs, search for the section **Scan Status**.

-A monorepo's components can look like this:
+A sample Semgrep scan ouptut can look like this:

 ```console
 ┌─────────────┐